dzdidi/bfx_dex/Readme.md

-# Assumptions:

-1. Clients balance handling lays outside of the scope of this task
-2. One trade pair implementation is sufficient
-3. Orders matched on the equal price without spread
-4. User can have one open order (per pair?) at time

 # Idea
 Use DHT as a matching engine.
 Each node runs own DHT instance.
 When user wants to trade they submit requests to DHT:
 1. Lookup exact order match and complete operation if one found and filled
 2. Lookup up by exchange rate and if our order closed completely - complete.
 Retry with leftover.
 3. If not match found - start announcing by both exact order and by price.

+# Assumptions:
+1. Clients balance handling lays outside of the scope of this task
+2. One trade pair implementation is sufficient
+3. Orders matched on the equal price without spread
+4. User can have one open order (per pair?) at time

+## Warning: There are missing data validations, ratelimitings and other MUST HAVE practices

 # Trade-offs: